sbt/sbt/src/sphinx/Getting-Started/Scopes.rst

     name in Compile := "hello"

-or you could set the name scoped to the `packageBin` task (pointless! just an example):
+or you could set the name scoped to the :key:`packageBin` task (pointless! just an example):

 ::